Going to AWS re:Invent 2024?

 - id: terraform_validate

-In the above example, I’m using six hooks in order to make sure my code is linted properly, valid and also to get an Infracost breakdown.
+In the above example, I’m using six hooks to get an Infracost breakdown and make sure my code is linted properly and valid.
 You may need to install some of these hooks separately before being able to use them in pre-commit.

-In the above example, apart from Infracost, which we’ve already installed, there is also a need to install terraform_tflint.
+In the above example, in addition to Infracost, which we’ve already installed, we need to install terraform_tflint.
 Instructions on how to do that are available here.

-After defining this file, we can run pre-commit with the following:
+After defining the file above, we can run pre-commit with the following:

 $ pre-commit run --all-files